IIVEventGroup/STARE/README.md

 ## Demo

-**Note**: The entire download and running process takes about 10 minutes.
+**Note**: The entire process of downloading and running takes approximately 10 minutes.

 **1.** Preparation of Tracker Checkpoints and Sample Data